ideaconsult/Toxtree.js/README.md

 ```
 You'll have _jToxQuery_ call the `query()` method of the _main kit_ each time the user presses this button.

 There are two ways to enrich this list of handlers - pass proper _configuration_ to the _jToxQuery_ kit itself, or call `<jToxQuery>.addHandlers(handlers)` passing an object with additional handlers that you intend to use.
-They way to find kit's parent _jToxQuery_ instance is using `jToxQuery.queryKit(<kit's root element>)` method, described below.
+They way to find kit's parent _jToxQuery_ instance is using `jToxKit.parentKit(jToxQuery, <kit's root element>)` method, described above.

 ##### Parameters